LinkedIn Profile Tips for When You’re Unemployed

 Think twice about drawing attention to your unemployment in the headline by adding a statement like “Actively Seeking New Opportunities.”
 Like it or not, some recruiters prefer candidates who are currently employed, believing they’re more qualified and their skills are fresher.

-Given the current high unemployment rate due to the coronavirus, this recruiting bias may be different now.
-But it’s better to use the 120-character headline space to improve your chance of being found, rather than stating the obvious that you’re looking for work.
+It’s better to use the 120-character headline space to improve your chance of being found, rather than stating the obvious that you’re looking for work.

 Either way, updating your profile headline should be a priority.
 A good LinkedIn headline grabs recruiters’ attention.
 By reading your headline, they should quickly know what you have to offer as a potential employee.